 Option contracts (also called "options") are rights to buy or sell a Reference Instrument for a specified price (the "exercise price") during, or at the end of, a specified period.
-The seller (or "writer") of the option receives a payment, or premium, from the buyer, which the writer keeps regardless of whether the buyer uses (or "exercises") the option.
+The seller (or "writer") of the option receives a payment, or premium, from the buyer, which the writer keeps regardless of whether the buyer uses (or exercises) the option.
+A call option gives the holder ("buyer") the right to buy the Reference Instrument from the seller (writer) of the option.
+A put option gives the holder the right to sell the Reference Instrument to the writer of the option.
 Options may be bought or sold on a wide variety of Reference Instruments.
 Options that are written on futures contracts will be subject to margin requirements similar to those applied to futures contracts.